crpalomo/Projects/README.md

 # Portfolio
 ## About
+I am data scientist interested in how data shapes our lives and can be used to further exapnd what we know.
+With a backgrond in mathematics and a passion about numbers, I am curious about all fields where data can help have an impact.
+This has lead me to explore a wide range of applications of data analytics and data mining such as reconnection moves on knotted polymer chains within globules, e-commmerce data in medical supplies, and variety of other topics.

 ## Work/Projects
 ### Data Science

-A wide range of data science projects invovling various porcedures such as:
+A wide range of data science projects demonstrating various concepts such as:

 1. Machine Learning
 2. Neural Networks